-Official cash rates and inflation are expected to continue to increase during the 2023 financial year.
+Official cash rates increased significantly during the 2023 financial year and inflation still remains above target, the full effects of which are yet to be realised in the economy.
 Consequently, recessionary fears may dampen business confidence, tempering demand for contingent labour and permanent recruitment services.